nickicherry/nickicherry.github.io/README.md

 # nickicherry.github.io
-A portfolio site for Nicki Cherry's art.
+A site for Nicki Cherry's art.

-Built using Jekyll and Bulma .
+Built using Jekyll, Bulma, and Shopify.